 Silver Springs Campground offers both standard and accessible sites and accommodates tents or RVs.
 A group picnic shelter is also available.
 Picnic tables and campfire rings with grills are provided, as are flush and vault toilets and drinking water.
 No electrical hookups are available.

-Visit or stay in one of the historic lookouts in the area.
+Visit one of the historic lookouts in the area.
 Lookouts are tangible symbols of Forest Service heritage, perched on high peaks with unobstructed views where they have been used throughout the years to detect fires in remote forest lands.

 Q: Who do I call if I need more information on the campground and its campsites?

 A: Call Mt.
 Baker-Snoqualmie National Forest Enumclaw Office at (360) 825-6585